-ANNE HEMINGWAY Assistant Professor of Law
+ANNE HEMINGWAY

 Phone: 978.681.0800 ext.
-118 Email: hemingway@mslaw.edu

-B.A., La Salle University J.D., Massachusetts School of Law

-Anne Hemingway is an assistant professor of law and is the director of one of the first-year writing programs, Writing & Legal Reasoning.
-She received her B.A. from Salem State University and her J.D. from Massachusetts School of Law.
-Proessor Hemingway also manages the Reserve Desk in the MSLAW Information Resource Center.
+118 Email: hemingway@mslaw.edu B.A., Salem State University J.D., Massachusetts School of Law nne Hemingway is an assistant pro $oldsymbol{\Lambda}$ fessor of law and is the director of one of the first-year writing programs, Writing & Legal Reasoning.
+She received her B.A., cum laude, from Salem State University and her J.D., cum laude, from Massachusetts School of Law.
+Professor Hemingway also manages the Reserve Desk in the MSLAW Information Resource Center.